siconos/siconos/Docs/sphinx/examples/mechanics/beads_column.rst

       i++;
   }

 Note that we use a "DSIterator", which is no more than a pointer on a set of DynamicalSystems; allDS.begin() is a pointer on the first object handled by allDS and allDS.end() a pointer "just after" the last object handled by allDS.
 The current pointed system is then *it ("content of the pointer").
-Thus, in the loop above, we sweep through all the DynamicalSystems and get the corresponding q and v. \n
+Thus, in the loop above, we sweep through all the DynamicalSystems and get the corresponding q and v.
 A static_cast is also required since allDS contains DynamicalSystem whereas we need functions specific to LagrangianDS (getQ ...).

 Next, we write::